kirklandnuts/sql_de_mayo/installation_and_setup/windows/README.md

 First use the `window` button to search *psql*, upon opening the application you should be prompted with a terminal asking for credentials.

-You can press enter since leaving the repsonses blank default to the values inside the [], which is the necessary credentials.
-You will need to enter your password, which is `postgres`.
+You can press enter for all sections since leaving the repsonses blank default to the values inside the [], which the current credentials.
+Lastly, you will need to enter your password, which is `postgres`.

 ```
 Server [localhost]: